UW Medicine's IT Services department is looking for an outstanding Identity & Access Analyst to join the team!

 This classification is governed by a negotiated labor contract and is subject to union shop provisions.
-For more information about union shop provisions, visit Union Information.
+For information about union shop provisions, click here to view union information on the UW website.

 What are we looking for?